enarjord/passivbot/docs/configuration.md

 - `unstuck_threshold`:
 	- if a position is bigger than a threshold, consider it stuck and activate unstucking.
 	- `if wallet_exposure / wallet_exposure_limit > unstuck_threshold: unstucking enabled`
 	- e.g. if a position size is $500 and max allowed position size is $1000, then position is 50% full.
 If unstuck_threshold==0.45, then unstuck the position until its size is $450.

+### Filter Parameters

+Coins selected for trading are filtered by volume and noisiness.
+First, filter coins by volume, dropping x% of the lowest volume coins, then sort the eligible coins by noisiness and select the top noisiest coins for trading.

+- `filter_relative_volume_clip_pct`: Volume filter: disapprove the lowest relative volume coins.
+E.g. `filter_relative_volume_clip_pct=0.1`: drop 10% lowest volume coins.
+Set to zero to allow all.
+- `filter_rolling_window`: number of minutes to look into the past to compute volume and noisiness, used for dynamic coin selection in forager mode.
+	- noisiness is normalized relative range of 1m ohlcvs: `mean((high - low) / close)`
+	- in forager mode, bot will select coins with highest noisiness for opening positions

 ## Live Trading Settings
 - `approved_coins`: list of coins approved for trading.
 If empty, all coins are approved.